slatedocs/slate/source/index.md

 }
 ```

-> The response is a JSON encoding of the IdentityMind Service result.
-The most important part of the response is whether the transaction is to be accepted, denied, or scheduled for manual review, which is dependent on the configured validation policy.
-The response includes detailed result codes and the transaction unique identifier.
-The keys are fully defined in Appendix A: Result Keys and Codes.
+> The response is a JSON encoding of the IdentityMind Service result:

 ```code